sajidahmed12/RTSP-Stream-Capture-from-IP-Camera-using-OpenCV/README.md

 ## RTSP Stream Capture from IP Camera using OpenCV

-IP cameras supports Real Time Streaming Protocol (RTSP) to control audio and video streaming.
-This is an example how to capture RTSP stream from IP camera using OpenCV and Python.
+This example demonstrates how to capture an RTSP stream from an IP camera using OpenCV and Python.

-## Requirements
+### Requirements

 - opencv-python
 - threading